JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **packages**

-All of the package set that is used to develop and build JELOS are hosted within the packages directory.
+All of the packages used to develop and build JELOS are hosted within the packages directory.
 The package structure documentation is available in [DEVEL_CREATING_PACKAGES.md](DEVEL_CREATING_PACKAGES.md)

 **post-update**